osvenskan/posix_ipc/USAGE.md

 ### Sample Code

-This module comes with four demonstrations.
+This module comes with five demonstrations.
 The first (in the directory `demo`) shows how to use shared memory and semaphores.
 The second (in the directory `demo2`) shows how to use message queues.
 The third (`demo3`) shows how to use message queue notifications.
 The fourth (`demo4`) shows how to use a semaphore in a context manager.
+The fifth (`demo5`) demonstrates use of message queues in combination with Python's `selectors` module.

 ### Nobody Likes a Mr. Messy